-The town of Xcalak, where The Flying Cloud is located, is the southernmost town on the Mexican side of the Mexico-Belize border, just a few short kilometers from the border; at the end of the road.
+The town of Xcalak is the southernmost town on the Mexican side of the Mexico-Belize border, just a few kilometers north of the border

 Places on the frontier have a certain magnetism.
-People who inhabit and visit these places are, for the most part, outliers seeking respite from the rat race, weather for one day, one week or one decade.
+People who inhabit and visit these places are, for the most part, outliers seeking respite from the rat race, whether it be for one day, one week or one decade.

-They most-often share a certain self-reliance and common interests that are the basis for life-long friendships made seaside over after-diving beers while engaging in meaningful conversations with people from half-way around the world or from up the block.
+They most-often share a certain self-reliance and common interests that are the basis for life-long friendships made seaside over after-diving beers while engaging in meaningful conversations with people from half-way around the world or even from up the street.

-Xcalak is the antithesis of massive, all-inclusive resorts where the experience is designed to keep people´s Monkey Minds engaged 24/7 in a sanitized, segregated and isolated environment, a playground.
+Xcalak is the antithesis of massive, all-inclusive resorts where the experience is designed to keep people busy all day, everyday with activities.

 Upon a first impression, it would be possible to dismiss Xcalak as a sleepy fishing town where not much happens.
 However, if one puts in a bit of effort, takes a bike ride into town and strikes up a conversation with one of Xcalak´s many bilingual residents (many Xcalakans have Belizean heritage) it doesn´t take long to realize that it is in fact rich with history and tradition.

-Currently home to roughly 300 people (depending on if you count the 50 or so mostly American ex-pats who come to Xcalak during the winter), the main economic activities in Xcalak are commercial fishing and low-impact eco-tourism; with a few scattered shops and restaurants that open and close seasonally.
-When you visit the Flying Cloud, we will happily provide you with an updated guide to town.
+Currently home to roughly 400 people (depending on if you count the ex-pats who come to Xcalak during the winter), the main economic activities in Xcalak are commercial fishing and low-impact eco-tourism; with a few scattered shops and restaurants that open and close seasonally.
+When you visit the Flying Cloud, we will happily provide you with more information on the town.